kai66673/PythonEditor/README.md

 # PythonEditor
-Use Qt5 Widget for editing python sources on PyQt5 Application
+Qt5 Widget for editing python sources on PyQt5 Application

 Run the following commands: